miqdadbadjuber/fraud-detection-classification/README.md

 ## Future Improvements

 - Evaluate using cross-validation
-- Experiment with XGBoost and LightGBM
+- Explore XGBoost and LightGBM
 - Improve feature engineering
-- Optimize hyperparameter search
+- Perform advanced hyperparameter optimization
-- Deploy the classification model using FastAPI or Streamlit
+- Deploy the trained model using FastAPI or Streamlit

 ---